-An estimated 20% of all inmates in the nation's prison and jails are "seriously mentally ill."13 To compound the problem, psychiatric resources are scarce in the overcrowded prison system.
+An estimated 20% of all inmates in the nation's prison and jails are "seriously mentally ill."
+To compound the problem, psychiatric resources are scarce in the overcrowded prison system.

-Behavior that stems from mental illness is often used as a justification to place mentally ill inmates in isolation units.
+Behavior that stems from mental illness is often used as a justification to place convicts with mental illness in the SHU.
 As a result, America's lockdown units are becoming its new asylums.
-A 2003 report from Human Rights Watch found that one-third to one-half of prisoners in "secure housing units" and "special management units" suffered from mental illness.1
+A 2003 report from Human Rights Watch found that one-third to one-half of prisoners in "secure housing units" and "special management units" were mentally ill.1

-According research compiled by the American Psychiatric Association, clinicians "generally agree that placement of inmates with serious mental illnesses in settings with 'extreme isolation' is contraindicated because many of these inmates' psychiatric conditions will clinically deteriorate or not improve."14
+According to the American Psychiatric Association, clinicians "generally agree that placement of inmates with serious mental illnesses in settings with "extreme isolation" is contraindicated because many of these inmates' psychiatric conditions will clinically deteriorate or not improve."
+13

-The inadequacy of prison system to deal with mentally illness results in a cycle wherein emotionally troubled inmates enter solitary confinement, anger builds as a result of isolation, and eventually the inmate may lash out-resulting in an extended term in solitary.15
+The inadequacy of prison system to deal with mentally illness results in a cycle wherein emotionally troubled inmates enter solitary confinement, anger builds as a result of isolation, and eventually the inmate may lash out-resulting in an extended term in solitary.
+14

 Terry Kupers, a professor at the Wright Institute in Berkley, testified in a Wisconsin case that confinement of "prisoners suffering from serious mental illnesses, or who are prone to serious mental illness or suicide, is an extreme hazard to their mental health and wellbeing.
-It causes irreparable emotional damage and psychiatric disability as well an extreme mental anguish and suffering, and in some cases presents a risk of death by suicide."15
+It causes irreparable emotional damage and psychiatric disability as well an extreme mental anguish and suffering, and in some cases presents a risk of death by suicide."
+15